karuvally/deploy_it/README.md

 of virtualenv to do the same, but in a totally painless manner.
 It can also setup a systemd service, if you think you need one.

+## Why Should I care?
+- Easily deploy your python app
+- Takes care of all the dependencies
+- Isolated from the Python ecosystem on target machine
+- Ability to run app as service

 ## Getting Started
 - Create an "src" directory and copy your source files onto it
 - Change the "config.json" according to your needs